KimLHill/Kimberley_Hill_MSP2/testing.md

 5. **Sticky-navbar.js**
 No errors or warnings.
 Validation passed.

-##**Testing Compatibility With Browsers**
-I manually tested the website on Google Chrome and Mozilla Firefox browsers.
-I checked that buttons, links, the form inputs, responsiveness and design worked as planned.

-###**Manual Testing**
+## **Manual Testing**
-The following manual test were carried out on both Google Chrome and Mozilla Firefox:
+The following manual tests were carried out on both Google Chrome and Mozilla Firefox:
     * Social media links were clicked on to make sure that they open in a new tab at the correct corresponding landing page.
     * Contact email address link opens up a new tab to email service.
     * Navbar items were clicked on from each page to make sure that they navigate to the correct page and that they are correctly shown as 'active' when selected.